dchristle/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

 The interval (every *n* milliseconds) in which the watermark will be generated is defined via `ExecutionConfig.setAutoWatermarkInterval(...)`.
-The generators's `onPeriodicEmit()` method will be called each time, and a new watermark will be emitted if the returned watermark is non-null and larger than the previous watermark.
+The generator's `onPeriodicEmit()` method will be called each time, and a new watermark will be emitted if the returned watermark is non-null and larger than the previous watermark.